Best Gay Bars & Clubs in St. Petersburg FL (2026)

 Are There Lesbian and Queer Women's Spaces in St. Pete?

 St. Pete's LGBTQ+ scene is notably more inclusive than many Florida destinations.
-While there isn't a dedicated lesbian bar, Salty Nun is LGBTQ-owned with a diverse crowd, Alphabet Soup in Gulfport draws a genuinely mixed community, and Pass-a-Grille (15 minutes south) has a significant lesbian residential population.
+While St. Pete proper doesn't have its own dedicated lesbian bar, The Lady's Room in nearby Largo (about 15 minutes out) is one of the only dedicated lesbian bars in Florida.
+Closer in, Alphabet Soup in Gulfport draws a genuinely mixed community, and Pass-a-Grille (15 minutes south) has a significant lesbian residential population.
 The new Lipstick Masquerade at Pride 2026 is a sapphic-focused event that signals growing investment in dedicated women's spaces.

 When Is the Best Time to Visit for Nightlife?